controlplaneio/cp-jenkins/README.md

   1. Iterate
   1. When complete, rebase changes onto another branch for commit or PR

-You can inject secrets automatically into your local Jenkins.
-1. make sure you have a directory of secrets in yaml format that you want to inject
-1. generate an API key for your admin user in Jenkins
-1. `script/populate-secrets.sh --server <server, probably http://localhost:8080> --username <admin username> --secrets-dir <relative path from populate-secrets.sh to secrets directory>`
 > Jenkins checks out the local git repo to build the job, so changes must be committed locally for Jenkins to build
 > them.

+### Secrets Management

+Secrets can be injected into a Jenkins instance via the API:

+1. Ensure a YAML file of secrets exists of the format demonstrated [here](script/tests/assets/MultiEnv/FirstEnviron.yaml)
+1. Generate an API key for your admin user via Jenkins' UI (People > Desired User > Configure)
+1. Run the populate secrets script, either via `make secrets`, or the script it calls:
+    ```
+    script/populate-secrets.sh --server <i.e. http://localhost:8080> --username <admin username> --secrets-dir <relative path from populate-secrets.sh to secrets directory>
+    ```
+1. Once the API key has been used, delete it from the Jenkins UI to prevent reuse

 # Migrating between hosts